 Resident Resources

-Due to the limited availability of on-campus housing, it is necessary that we establish these guidelines for awarding contracts for these rooms.
-Local students who live within commuting distance of the campus and transfer students are of the lowest priority when assignments are made.
-The procedure is on a first-come, first-served basis using the date on which the Acceptance Deposit and Housing Application Forms are received.
-The Acceptance Deposit and Housing Application must be submitted in order for a student to be offered a housing contract.
+Due to the limited availability of on-campus housing, Xavier establishes guidelines for awarding housing contracts.
+Local students who live within commuting distance and transfer students are the lowest priority when assignments are made.
+Assignments are handled on a first-come, first-served basis using the date the Acceptance Deposit and Housing Application Forms are received.
+Both the Acceptance Deposit and Housing Application must be submitted before a student can be offered a housing contract.

 Property Insurance -